Skidudeaa/Radiology-Right-Click/readme.txt

 - Added customizable menu sorting
 - Improved multi-monitor support
 - New references section for saving URLs and files
-- Added a spell check that looks up works with google
+- Added a spell check that looks up highlighted words with google
 - Added experimental AI integration with Claude/ChatGPT prompt templates
 - v1.22 local does not include external web calls (No MESA website lookup, no AI option, no google spell check)